mach-composer/mach-composer-cli/docs/src/reference/syntax/sites.md

 - `region` - Azure region to deploy in
 - `service_plans` - Map of custom [service plan configurations](#service_plans)

-And adds the following exta attributes:
+And adds the following extra attributes:

 - `alert_group` - List of [Alert groups](#alert_group)
 - `resource_group` - Name of an already existing resource group.